-The final rule [PDF] published in 2013 is an enhancement and clarification to the interim rule and enhances the definition of the violation of compliance as a breach—an acquisition, access, use, or disclosure of protected health information in a manner not permitted under the rule unless the covered entity or business associate demonstrates that there is a low probability that the (PHI) has been compromised based on a risk assessment of factors including nature and extent of breach, person to whom disclosure was made, whether it was actually acquired or viewed and the extent to which the PHI has been mitigated.
+The Final Rule [PDF], published in 2013, is an enhancement of and clarification to the Interim Final Rule and enhances the definition of the violation of compliance as a breach—an acquisition, access, use, or disclosure of PHI in a manner not permitted under the rule unless the covered entity or business associate demonstrates that there is a low probability that the PHI has been compromised based on a risk assessment of factors including nature and extent of breach, person to whom disclosure was made, whether the PHI was actually acquired or viewed, and the extent to which the PHI has been mitigated.

-The final rule removed the harm standard, but increased civil monetary penalties in general but takes into consideration the nature and extent of harm resulting from the violation including financial and reputational harm as well as consideration of the financial circumstances of the person who violated the breach.
+The Final Rule removed the harm standard but increased civil monetary penalties in general while taking into consideration the nature and extent of harm resulting from the violation—including financial and reputational harm as well as consideration of the financial circumstances of the person who violated the breach.

-Additionally, the final rule defines other areas of compliance including the individual’s right to receive information, additional requirements to privacy notes, use of genetic information.
+Additionally, the Final Rule defines other areas of compliance—including the individual’s right to receive information, additional requirements to privacy notes, and use of genetic information.